 Under the Small Business Investment Act of 1958, as amended, and current SBA policy applicable to SBICs, an SBIC (or group of SBICs under common control) can have outstanding at any time, SBA-guaranteed debentures up to two times (and in certain cases, with SBA approval, up to three times) the amount of its regulatory capital.
 As of June 30, 2018, the maximum statutory limit on the dollar amount of outstanding SBA-guaranteed debentures that can be issued by a single SBIC was \$150.0 million and by a group of SBICs under common control was \$350.0 million.
-As of June 30, 2018, Triangle SBIC had issued the maximum \$150.0 million of SBA-guaranteed debentures and Triangle SBIC II had issued \$100.0 million of SBA-guaranteed debentures, leaving borrowing capacity of a maximum of \$100.0 million of SBA-guaranteed debentures for Triangle SBIC III.
-Interest payments on SBA-guaranteed debentures are payable semi-annually and there are no principal payments required on these debentures prior to maturity, nor do the debentures carry any prepayment penalties.
-The weighted average interest rate for all SBA-guaranteed debentures as of both June 30, 2018 and December 31, 2017 was 3.90%.
-As of both June 30, 2018 and December 31, 2017, all SBA-guaranteed debentures were pooled.
+As of June 30, 2018, Triangle SBIC had issued the maximum \$150.0 million of SBA-guaranteed debentures and Triangle SBIC II had issued \$100.0 million of SBA-guaranteed debentures for Triangle SBIC III.
+Interest payments on SBA-guaranteed debentures are payable semi-annually and there are no principal payments required on these debentures are of both June 30, 2018 and December 31, 2017, all SBA-guaranteed debentures were pooled.

 In addition to a one-time 1.0% fee on the total commitment from the SBA, the Company also pays a one-time 2.425% fee on the amount of each SBA-guaranteed debenture issued.
 These fees are capitalized as deferred financing costs and are amortized over the term of the debt agreements using the effective interest method.
-Upon prepayment of an SBA-guaranteed debenture, any unamortized deferred financing costs related to the SBA-guaranteed debenture are written off and recognized as a loss on extinguishment of debt in the
+Upon prepayment of an SBA-guaranteed debenture, any unamortized deferred financing costs related to the SBA-guaranteed debenture are written off and recognized as a loss on extinguishment of debt in the Unaudited Consolidated Statements of Operations.